diyanyagari/naturanet/README.md

 # ♻️ NaturaNet CMS - Laravel + Filament

-This is a CMS system built with **Laravel 11** and **Filament v3**, intended to manage a digital waste bank and tree planting platform.\
+This is a CMS system built with **Laravel 11** and **Filament v3**, intended to manage a digital waste bank and tree planting platform.
-It supports roles such as `superadmin`, `admin-sampah`, `admin-pohon`, and other extendable user roles. (just in case, thats naming roles can be changes)
+It supports roles such as `superadmin`, `admin-sampah`, `admin-pohon`, and other extendable user roles.

 ---